 Adam Seth Levine

-In addition to writing on this topic he also directly applies the findings as president of research4impact, a nonprofit organization that connects researchers and practitioners with similar interests.
+He is also the president and co-founder of research4impact, a nonprofit organization that connects researchers and practitioners with similar interests.

 In addition to the books mentioned above, he has published peer-reviewed papers in a variety of political science, transportation planning, climate change, communication, law, and economics journals.
 He regularly gives talks on civic engagement to a wide variety of audiences, including researchers, practitioners, policymakers, students, and grant-makers.
 A list of recent talks appears on his CV.

 His research informs, and is informed by, his teaching.
 Thus far he has taught courses on political campaigns, political communication and engagement, and the design of surveys and experiments.
 These are a combination of undergraduate and Ph.D. level courses.